Search This Blog

 The reliquary contained three animal bones (from a sheep, a cow and a horse) along with a human tooth, the right hand edge of an upper jaw (which chimes with Dr Kazan’s research), a right collarbone, a rib, an ulna (an arm bone) and a knucklebone.
 The results of three different scientific tests conducted on the human bones were consistent with the identification of the reliquary as being that of the historical John the Baptist.
 First, Oxford scientists were able to carbon date the knucklebone:

-Oxford professors Thomas Higham and Christopher Ramsey attempted to radiocarbon date four human bones, but only one of them contained a sufficient amount of collagen to be dated successfully.
 Professor Higham said: “We were surprised when the radiocarbon dating produced this very early age.
 We had suspected that the bones may have been more recent than this, perhaps from the third or fourth centuries.
 However, the result from the metacarpal hand bone is clearly consistent with someone who lived in the early first century AD.”[58]

 Second, Dr Hannes Schroeder and Professor Eske Willerslev from the University of Copenhagen: